washingtonstateuniversity/WSUMAGE-vagrant/README.md

 ###Rake Tasks
-Although you could just use the Vagrant commands, the whole point of this project is that there are questions about the envoiroment you want to set up.
+Although you could just use the Vagrant commands, the whole point of this project is that there are questions about the environment you want to set up.
 In order to take advantage of this, here are a list of the rake tasks:

 Primary Tasks

-1. `rake start` :: basicly `vagrant up` but with prompts (this runs a few other tasks to ensure that the system is ready to `vagrant up`)
+1. `rake start` :: basically `vagrant up` but with prompts (this runs a few other tasks to ensure that the system is ready to `vagrant up`)
 1. `rake end` :: this task is `vagrant destroy` with options to clean up the database if it needs it.
 1. `rake hardclean` :: runs all the cleaners
 1. `rake fresh` :: takes the system back to basic (will prompt to uninstall gems and vagrant plugins)
-1. `rake restart` :: this task will time the runing of `rake end` and then `rake up` which should provide a very fast full down and up
+1. `rake restart` :: this task will time the running of `rake end` and then `rake up` which should provide a very fast full down and up

 Tasks to match Vagrant

 1. `rake up` :: vagrant up ***(only adds timer and events)***
-1. `rake destory` :: vagrant destory ***(only adds timer and events)***
+1. `rake destroy` :: vagrant destroy ***(only adds timer and events)***
 1. `rake halt` :: vagrant halt ***(only adds timer and events)***
 1. `rake reload` :: vagrant reload ***(only adds timer and events)***
 1. `rake suspend` :: vagrant suspend ***(only adds timer and events)***